Palmer, Alaska: Geography

 Palmer is 42 mi northeast of Anchorage on the Glenn Highway.
 It lies on the north shore of the Matanuska River, not far above tidewater, in a wide valley between the Talkeetna Mountains to the north and the Chugach Mountains to the south and east.
 Pioneer Peak rises over 6000 ft above the town, just a few miles south.
 East of Palmer is Lazy Mountain, and standing behind that is Matanuska Peak.
 Lazy Mountain, Matanuska Peak, and Pioneer Peak are all a part of the Chugach Range.
 North of Palmer are the Talkeetna Mountains.
 Hatcher Pass, a local favorite for hiking, skiing and other recreational activities, is located in this mountain range about 22 mi from Palmer.

 According to the United States Census Bureau, the city has a total area of 3.8 sqmi, all of it land.

 Palmer and Wasilla are the two major old-town cores of the Matanuska-Susitna Valley.
 Population of the area has grown dramatically in the past decade; Borough officials estimate the local population at 8,000.

 Apart from road access, Palmer can be accessed by the Palmer Municipal Airport and the Palmer Depot of the Alaska Railroad.
-Neither of these have regularly scheduled service.
-However, when the Alaska State Fair operates, the Alaska Railroad operates a special train from Anchorage to Palmer (though it does not operate in 2021).
+Neither of these has regularly scheduled service.
+However, when the Alaska State Fair operates, the Alaska Railroad operates a special train from Anchorage to Palmer (though it did not operate in 2021).